SDRC Executive Committee Nominees

 The election will be conducted by majority vote.

-The second, third, fourth and fifth candidate elected will fill empty vacancies according to category.
+The candidates elected will fill empty vacancies according to category.
 If a candidate(s) with the most votes are not standing in those categories, the count will continue until someone standing in one of those categories is elected.

 The nominees are as follows: